pavejs/pavejs.org/content/docs/schemas-and-types/functions.md

 **The actual function to process/get the arguments and return a value**

-As the summary and the name of the field indicate
+As the summary and the name of the field indicate, this field on the function object is nec